 The Mehndi Ceremony

-The Vatna Ceremony, also known as Haldi, is typically performed at the Mehndi Ceremony for the bride.
-The bride is seated on a wooden plank called a patri and a red cloth is held above them by four female relatives.
-Female relatives of the bride then take turn in applying a tumeric, flour and mustard oil mixture called vatna over their body.
-Tumeric symbolises purity due to its antiseptic and antibacterial properties.
-During the ritual women sing traditional songs.
+The Vatna Ceremony, also known as Haldi or Maiyan Ceremony, can also be performed at the Mehndi Ceremony for the bride.
+This involves the bride being seated on a wooden plank known as a patri and a red cloth/chunni is held above them by four female relatives.
+Female relatives of the bride then take turn in applying a turmeric, flour and mustard oil mixture called vatna over their body whilst singing traditional songs.
+Turmeric symbolises purity due to its antiseptic and antibacterial properties.
 Once everyone has taken their turn the mother will then feed the bride a rice and sugar sweet.
 This ceremony is done to cleanse and balance the body for married life.

 Some bride's also opt to incorporate their Mehndi Ceremony into the Ladies Sangeet, depending on personal preference.
 Essentially what ceremonies are incorporated into the bride's Mehndi Ceremony all comes down to personal preference and beliefs.
 Though you can be certain that how ever the ceremony is celebrated, that it will be a fun and joyous occasion.